 Every year, thousands of older adults are victims of abuse, neglect, and exploitation, while others struggle to adequately care for themselves.
 Perpetrators of abuse and neglect can be loved ones, individuals in a position of trust as well as strangers.
-In Colorado, more than 16,000 reports of adult abuse and neglect are received by Adult Protection Services each year, and Denver receives nearly 2,000 reports.
+In Colorado, more than 20,000 reports of adult abuse and neglect are received by Adult Protection Services each year, and Denver receives nearly 2,000 of them.
 Victims include older adults, many of them over the age of 70, and adults 18 years of age or older who have intellectual and developmental disabilities.
 Sadly, many incidents of abuse and neglect go unreported and it is believed that only one of every five incidents is brought to the attention of an investigative authority.

-It is the role of the Denver Human Services’ Adult Protective Services (APS) team to investigate reports of abuse and neglect of both at-risk seniors and other at-risk adults who have a diagnosis of an intellectual or developmental disability.
-APS collaborates with the Denver Police Department, the Denver City Attorney’s Office and the Denver’s District Attorney’s Office to investigate these reports.
+It is the role of the Denver Human Services’ Adult Protective Services (APS) team to investigate reports of abuse and neglect of both at-risk elders and other at-risk adults who have a diagnosis of an intellectual or developmental disability.
+APS collaborates with the Denver Police Department, the Denver City Attorney’s Office and Denver’s District Attorney’s Office to investigate these reports.

 Anyone can file a report of abuse or neglect, however, certain professionals – known as mandatory reporters – are required by state law to report to local law enforcement any suspected physical abuse, sexual abuse, caretaker neglect and exploitation of at-risk elders 70 years and older, and of at-risk adults 18 and older with an intellectual or developmental disability (IDD).
 Please visit the Colorado Department of Human Services website to understand who qualifies as a mandatory reporter and what the requirements are for reporting.